Qi-Z/hackernews-node/README.md

 **Why is a second GraphQL API needed in a GraphQL server architecture with Prisma**
 A: The Prisma API only is an interface to the database, but doesn't allow for any sort of application logic which is needed in most applications

+**import data model from prisma schema**
+A: Both application and database layers have schema, although it's perfectly fine to define two same schemas, we might want to keep things in one place (source of truth).
+So we can import schema from other graphql files